The 7 San Diego Financial Advisors to Consider (2024 Updated)

 1. We exclusively provide retirement planning to individuals over the age of 50.
 We are retirement specialists helping our clients preserve wealth and create a reliable income stream.

-2. We focus heavily on tax planning to help our clients reduce taxes in retirement.
+2. We focus heavily on tax planning to help our clients lower taxes in retirement.
 Believe it or not, you could have a higher tax bill in retirement than as a working professional.

 3. We intentionally limit the number of new clients we take on to deliver massive value and personalized service.

-If there is a potential fit between our expertise and your situation, consider getting a Free Retirement and Tax Analysis from our firm.
+If our expertise matches your situation, consider getting a Free Retirement and Tax Analysis from our firm.

 However, they have three things in common that I believe are important: